 The drawing is created in SolidWorks.
 By default, we use SolidWorks to create vessel drawings unless AutoCAD is specified.
 The drawing provides all required information to order material and fabricate without referring to the calculation set – a standard in pressure vessel drawings.
 Solid modelling is a very useful tool in the design of vessels and other pressurized equipment.

 More Information on Seismic Response Factors:

-- Purchase: ASCE 7-05 Minimum Design Loads for Buildings and Other Structures (Link goes to 7-10 which replaces 7-05)
+- Purchase: ASCE 7-05 Minimum Design Loads for Buildings and Other Structures (Link goes to 7-16 which is the current edition)